-This festive koi fish shows off his feathery fins, dancing about in the cool waters, swishing his tail first one way, and then the other.
+This festive koi shows off his feathery fins, dancing about in the cool waters, swishing his tail first one way, and then the other.

-Sometimes hard to spot in the water, Mr. Dark and Mysterious koi fish reveals intricate designs in his shimmering scales.
+Sometimes hard to spot in the water, Mr. Dark and Mysterious koi reveals intricate designs in his shimmering scales.

-A window frames the perfect view of our finned koi fish friends.
+A window frames the perfect view of our finned koi friends.
 This is a perfect indoor spot for a morning cup of coffee, delighting in the views of the backyard oasis.

-Another pond fish beauty skims the surface of the pond.
+Another koi fish beauty skims the surface of the pond.
 They say not to name your fish, fearing you’ll become too attached.
 But when you see their personality reflected in the water garden, how could you resist naming your finned friends?